kweingart08/ticket-taker/README.md

   * For production, remove the tickets left / tickets sold information on the showtimes SHOW page.

   * Update dashboard to include labels and time of the day in a better format.

+  * The data would have a better way of being created.
+Right now a faker gem is used to seed the data and some of the times don't make sense when seeded (morning is anytime in the morning etc.).

 ## Ruby Version and Details for Setup